|Carina Nebula [Courtesy NASA]

 - Life has existed and proliferated on Earth for at least 3.5 billion years, with most of the species that we can study as fossils arising in the past 600 million years.
 Mammals first appeared approximately 175 million years ago, and modern humans first appeared approximately 300,000 years ago.

-- The vast majority of species that have existed on Earth are extinct (such as, for example, virtually all lines of dinosaur species).
+- The vast majority of species that have existed on Earth are extinct (such as, for example, nearly all lines of dinosaur species).

 - All living organisms on Earth today are descended from a small number of original species.
-Some biologists would further assert that all current life forms derive a single common ancestral species, since there is strong evidence to support this hypothesis.
+Many biologists further assert that all current life forms derive a single common ancestral species, since there is good evidence to support this hypothesis.

 - The organization of present-day organisms into species, genus, family, order, class, phylum, kingdom and domain reflects actual biological common ancestry.

 - Modern humans as a species arose, like every other species currently on Earth, from common ancestors.
-From both anatomical and DNA evidence, our closest living "cousins" are chimpanzees, followed by bonobos and gorillas.
+From anatomical, biochemical and DNA evidence, our closest living relatives are chimpanzees, followed by bonobos and gorillas.

-- The principal driving forces for the formation and proliferation of species and features are the mostly random effects of mutations and "jumping genes," together with the mostly nonrandom effects of natural selection and environmental pressures.
+- The principal driving forces for the formation and proliferation of species and features are the mostly random effects of mutations, transposons, gene duplication and hybridization, together with the mostly nonrandom effects of natural selection and environmental pressures.

 - Similarities and differences in the DNA sequences between individual organisms and species reflect, in most cases, their actual genetic history.